Harold Holt Swim Centre and Prahran Aquatic Centre offer a range of accessibility features.

 Learn more about the Hidden Disability Sunflower or watch this video.

-Hidden Disability Sunflower merchandise is available at our Service Centres, libraries and Harold Holt Swim Centre.
+Hidden Disability Sunflower merchandise is available at our Service Centres and libraries.

 Sensory quiet sessions trial at Harold Holt Swim Centre